Why do I care about swift-stdlib-tool?

 The fact that

-swift-stdlib-tool is a standalone tool is beneficial to me in two ways:
+swift-stdlib-tool is a standalone tool is beneficial to me in

 - I can invoke